- Search Interface Does Not Return the Expected Results

 If you can find it, you can continue to Step 2.

-- If you cannot find it, your index does not contain the item you want to find.
+If you can’t find it, your index doesn’t contain the item you want to find.
 You thus need to review the way your sources are configured, and then rebuild them (see Adding and Managing Sources).

 Step 2: Get Your Search Page Full Query